Hell Right

-"Hell Right" is a song written by David Garcia, Brett Tyler and Hardy, and recorded by American country music artist Blake Shelton, featuring guest vocals from fellow country artist Trace Adkins.
+"Hell Right" is a song written by David Garcia, Brett Tyler and Michael Hardy, and recorded by American country music artist Blake Shelton, featuring guest vocals from fellow country artist Trace Adkins.
 It was released on August 16, 2019 as the second single from Shelton's compilation album Fully Loaded: God's Country.

 Background

 "Hell Right" was written by David Garcia, Brett Tyler, and Hardy, the latter of whom also co-wrote Shelton's previous single, "God's Country".
 The song was written on May 29, 2019, a few months after "God’s Country" was recorded.
 Shelton heard the song, and recorded and released it within a month and a half.
 According to Shelton, the song is about "taking things to the max," and that "you can raise hell or you can raise hell right".
 The song also takes a jab at Lil Nas X's hit song "Old Town Road" in the line, sung by Shelton, "then the girl from the small town took off the 'Old Town' and put on a little Hank Jr."

 "Hell Right" marks the second time that Shelton and Adkins have collaborated on a single release, following 2009's "Hillbilly Bone", which was a Number One hit on the Billboard Hot Country Songs chart.